-Also known as Tjukurrpa or the Essence of the World, “The Dreamtime,” is the phrase for the animist framework, symbol system, and oral history tradition of Australian Aboriginal mythology.
-It’s also the way Aboriginals organize their understanding of the world, its creation, and its greatest stories.
+Also known as Tjukurrpa or the Essence of the World, “The Dreamtime,” is the phrase for the animist framework, symbol system, and oral history tradition of Australian Aboriginal Peoples (politically correct way to address them) and Torres Strait Islander Peoples mythology.
+It’s also the way they organize their understanding of the world, its creation, and its greatest stories.
 The Dreamtime also encompasses the belief that Reality is actually a dream that we are all collectively dreaming.

 Workshops and Curriculum Includes:

 The Dreamtime: What is Reality?

 Cultural Competence for First Nations Peoples of Australia: Aboriginals and Torres Strait Island Peoples

 Indigenous Instrument Building Workshop: History of the Didgeridoos & Bullroarers (and build your own if you like!
 Bullroarers are included and Didgeridoos are $50 to build by the fire on Friday)

 Yoga with Indigenous Stories and Wellness Walkabout Program

 Course comes with reputable Resources, & list of trusted advisers for historical education or spirituality (This one has multiple sources and been helped written from The University of Sydney and the National Centre for Cultural Competence- NCCC courses on Aboriginal Culture. )

 Come learn about the world, find out more about yourself, and see how we are all connected one way or another!
 We believe the whole world is tied together via story, song, and artistic expression.
 Every culture throughout history has come up with it’s version of how to explain the world and how we all got here, so in this cultural exploration, we dive deep into the roots of the natives of Australia with the help of our Aussie peers, multiple societies including the NCCC, The University of Sydney, and other reputable sources.